-The mounting location must be flat and provide proper clearance, rigidity, and strength to support the enclosure and all contained devices.
+Mount the enclosure to a flat surface that provides proper clearance, rigidity, and strength to support the enclosure and all contained devices:

-- Mount the enclosure using the four 0.312-inch (8 mm) diameter holes located on the mounting flanges with /4-inch (M6) hardware (see Figure 2). - The suggested mounting height for all station enclosures is 48 inches (1219 mm) to the center of the bottom mounting holes of the enclosure. - SP2 stations are not supplied with conduit or cable openings. - 2.
-Remove the front panel (see the The station is suitable for bottom and/or top entry. - using 70-volt/100-volt line audio requires bottom entry. - Recommended: Bottom entry prevents condensation that may form in the conduit from dripping onto the termination PCBA. - The minimum material (spacing) between entry holes is 1⁄2 inch (13 mm). - NOTE: Do not use top entry with the 70V/100V termination PCBA. - 3.
-Open the Station section). - 4.
-Drill or punch entry openings in the rear section of the enclosure (see Figure 2). - The station is suitable for bottom and/or top entry. - using 70-volt/100-volt line audio requires bottom entry.
+- 1. Mount the enclosure using the four 0.31-inch (8 mm) diameter holes located on the mounting flanges with 5/16-inch (M6) hardware (see Figure 2). - Use caution to avoid damaging the internal components. - The suggested mounting height for all station enclosures is 48 inches (1219 mm) to the center of the bottom mounting holes of the enclosure. - SP2 stations are not supplied with conduit or cable openings. - 2.
+Remove the front panel (see the Open the Station section).